hardevsanghera/nutanix.cclm.demo/README.md

 Assuming a linux Workstation
 1. unzip the compressed to a directory or git clone
 2. cd to where the files are
-2. Edit vars/vars.yaml
+3. Edit vars/vars.yaml
-   - edit items 1 - 8 to reflect the two clusters you have deployed
+   - edit items 1 - 8 to reflect the two clusters you have deployed 3a.You do not need to login to either PC to run the playbooks - You can login once deployment is complete, doesn't matter.
-3. Upload the qcow2 images to the Primary cluster:
+4. Upload the qcow2 images to the Primary cluster:
    - ansible-playbook playbooks/get_image_param.yaml
    - wait for the uploads to complete - this can take 10 or so minutes
-4. run the main playbook
+5. run the main playbook
    - ansible-playbook main.yaml
    - this does a lot and can take 25 or so minutes
-5. The completion message will look something like:
+6. The completion message will look something like:
    ok: [localhost] => {
     "msg": [
         "All done, now you should:",